Glyphs & Relics

 Comp Analysis

-I reviewed progression systems across Dislyte, Marvel Snap, Summoners War, Raid, and Galaxy of Heroes to understand how other games communicate rarity, structure upgrades, and guide player investment.
-These comparisons informed our approach to stat readability, upgrade thresholds, and reveal moments, helping balance early clarity with long-term depth.
+I reviewed progression systems across Dislyte, Marvel Snap, Summoners War, Raid, and Galaxy of Heroes to study how they communicate rarity, structure upgrades, and guide investment.
+These patterns informed our approach to stat readability, upgrade thresholds, and reveal pacing, helping balance early clarity with long-term depth.

 Define: